ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 ### Acme Skate Advisor application
 {: #vcscar-physical-acme-skate-advisor-app}

 The Acme Skate Advisor application is a micro-service based application that is deployed on a WebSphere Liberty container.
-An nginx web server provides a front end to the micro-services.
+A nginx web server provides a front end to the micro-services.

 ### Acme Skate database